HRizwan1/2019-team-06f/reports/sprint-04/report.md

 - Implementing responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet
 - Data Encryption at Rest using XtraDB and InnoDB
 - Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys
+- Cleaning up code and putting everything in a code folder

 #### Individual Reflections